 - Summa Cum Laude (3.9–4.0)

-You will be sent an Honors and Awards form to complete and return to our office for additional award evaluation.
-If you believe yourself to have met these requirements and have not received the Honors and Awards questionnaire by March 15, please contact the Honors and Awards Office at 718-997-5503.
+If your cumulative GPA is 3.75 or above you will be sent an Honors and Awards form to complete and return to our office for additional award evaluation.
+If you believe that you have met these requirements and have not received the Honors and Awards questionnaire by March 15, please contact the Honors and Awards Office at 718-997-5503.
 Also, please make sure to view the Commencement webpage for other graduation requirements.

 Summer Fellowship Program